-In the South African Poverty hearings held in 2008, the lack of road networks, telecommunication and access to health facilities were also mentioned as one of the major stumbling blocks communities face in rural areas in Limpopo, and the Northern and Eastern Cape.
+In the South African Poverty hearings held in 2008, the lack of roads, telecommunication and access to health facilities were also mentioned as major stumbling blocks in rural areas in Limpopo and the Northern and Eastern Cape.
 Communities in these regions reflected that they often had to travel long distances to access basic facilities.